-South Lanarkshire Council is concerned at the level of claims being received for loss or damage to pupils' clothing or personal effects.
-Parents are asked to note the Council's position in terms of insurance for pupils' personal effects:
+South Lanarkshire Council has noted an increase in claims for loss or damage to pupils' clothing and personal effects.
+Please be aware of the Council's insurance policy regarding pupils' personal items:

-Theft/loss of personal effects
+Theft/Loss of Personal Effects

-The Council is not liable for the loss or theft of pupils' clothing or personal effects for example mobile phones, tablets etc. and any items are therefore brought into the school is done so at the pupil/parents' own risk.

-Parents can assist by ensuring that valuable items and unnecessarily expensive items of clothing are not brought to school.

-Teachers and other staff have been advised not to accept custody of any such items.
+- The Council is not responsible for the loss or theft of pupils' personal items, such as mobile phones or tablets.
+These items are brought to school at the pupil's and parents' own risk. - To prevent loss, please avoid bringing valuable or unnecessarily expensive items to school. - Staff members are instructed not to take custody of any personal items.

-The same principle applies to musical instruments and other equipment used for activities within the school, which belong to the pupil, but are brought into the school.
-Parents should be aware that if such equipment is left in school, it is done at the pupil/parents' own risk.

-In the case of valuable items such as musical instruments, parents should ensure that these items are covered by their own household insurance.
+- This policy also applies to musical instruments and other equipment used for school activities.
+If such items are left at school, it is at the pupil's and parents' own risk. - For valuable items like musical instruments, parents should ensure they are covered by their own household insurance.

-(ii) Damage to clothing
+Damage to Clothing

-The Council is only liable for damage caused to pupils' clothing where the damage has resulted from the negligence of the Council or one of its employees.
-Claims arising otherwise will not be accepted by the Council's insurers.
+The Council is only liable for damage to pupils' clothing if it is caused by the negligence of the Council or its employees.
+Claims for other reasons will not be accepted by the Council's insurers.